n0a/gateway-proxy/README.md

 pip install -r requirements.txt
 ```
 3. **Run**:
 Don't forget to set up the .env file before running the application.
-Alternatively, you can set environment variables directly in the docker-compose.yml file.:
+Alternatively, you can set environment variables directly in the docker-compose.yml file.
 ```
 python server.py:
 ```